sudhinjac/Stock/README.md

 5. It fetches all the finanacial data of the company.
 6. This program is handy and time saver for complex analysis of a company.
 7. This program helps the user to select the stock wisely.
+8. it plots graphs for technical analysis using the indicators like RSI,MACD,ATR.